Buttonbush

 Highlights

-Buttonbush flowers look like fuzzy planets or a Dr. Seuss character.
+Buttonbushes are shrubs made for a wide range of sunny (or part-sunny) and wet areas.
+Their flowers look like fuzzy planets or a Dr. Seuss character.
 And it’s a butterfly magnet.
-Buttonbushes are shrubs made for a wide range of sunny (or part-sunny) and wet areas.
-Buttonbushes are found all along the East Coast—from Maine down to Florida, and west to Texas.
+Buttonbushes are native throughout the East Coast—from Maine down to Florida and west to Texas.
 Do you have a sunny-ish area that annoys you with standing water?
 Plant a Buttonbush.
+Scroll on for planting tips and lots of pictures.

 Cephalanthus occidentalis